Reference: Proverbs 6:6-8

 - Third Grade

-draw an anthill on a piece of paper (or use the color sheet below).
+1. Have your children draw an anthill on a piece of paper or use the printable pattern.
+(KJV Pattern or NIV Pattern)

 - Third Grade